e-mergo/qs-emergo-app-object-importer/README.md

 #### Variables
 Import regular variables from the selected app.
 Variables created in an app's script can be imported.
 However, these types of variable will not be imported as script-variables, but only as regular app variables.
 Selecting a variable name displays the associated definition, descriptio, and tags, when available.
 Importing the variable includes all displayed properties.

-#### Bookmarks
-Import bookmarks from the selected app.
-Bookmarks created in an app's script can be imported.
-Selecting a bookmark name displays the associated definition, description, used alternate states and used fields.
-Importing the bookmark includes all displayed properties.

-Because a bookmark is defined based on the active current selections the app importer applies and removes current selections when importing the bookmark, which will affect your selection history.
-Also, the current sheet on which the extension is used will be set as the original location of the bookmark.

-### Duplicate objects
+### Duplicating objects
-To prevent creating duplicate app objects on import, the importer marks objects that already exist in the current app as non-importable.
-This check is based on values for both *Name* and *Definition*.
-This applies to dimensions, measures and variables.
-The marked objects are indicated by the `i` symbol.
-The notification in the top of the importer modal highlights this.
-Non-importable app objects are also ignored by the *Add all ...* buttons.
+There is no mechanism in place to prevent creating duplicate app objects.
+A visual indicator is shown for app objects that already exist in the current app.
+This check is mostly done based on the object's name or title.
+As a consequence this means that existing app objects still can be imported, however not alternate states and variables which must have a unique name.
+Because these app objects are importable, the existing app objects may also be duplicated by the *Import selected* button.

 ## FAQ